If your Mac can’t connect to another computer

 Try reconnecting, or contact the person who administers the computer or server.

 If the computer is using Bonjour or is a Windows (SMB/CIFS) server, make sure it’s on the same local network or subnetwork as your Mac.

 If a Windows (SMB/CIFS) server has its firewall turned on, you may not be able to connect to it.

 Note: If the computer is not on your local network or subnetwork, you may be able to connect to it by choosing Go > Connect to Server and typing its address in the Connect to Server dialog.

 Your Mac may be disconnected from the network.

-To check your connection, open the Network pane of System Preferences (choose Apple menu > System Preferences, then click Network).
+To check your connection, choose Apple menu > System Settings, then click Network in the sidebar.
+(You may need to scroll down.)
 The indicator next to your type of network connection should be green.